Probiotic-Rich Foods in India: Benefits, Best Time to Eat & Safety Tips Skip to content

 • Afternoon: Many people find fermented dairy easier around lunch, especially with a balanced meal.

 • Evening: If you get acidity or reflux at night, heavy curd or sour foods late evening may not suit you.
+In such cases, reviewing common acid reflux foods can help you avoid triggers.

-If You Take Antibiotics Or Regular Medicines
+If You Take Antibiotics or Regular Medicines

 If you are on antibiotics or long-term medicines, it is safer to speak to a clinician before adding a strong probiotic routine.
 Some people prefer to keep a time gap between medicines and fermented foods, but the best approach depends on your health and the type of medicine.

-How To Eat Probiotic Foods So They Stay More Useful
+How to Eat Probiotic Foods So They Stay More Useful

 How you handle probiotic foods can make a difference, especially for foods where live cultures may be reduced due to heat or poor storage.